brunch/brunch/docs/README.md

 to 66 **ESLint** rules.
 It doesn't matter, [more than 50 Brunch plugins](http://brunch.io/plugins) aim to help with all kinds of crazy cases.

 Install CoffeeScript plugin by executing `npm install --save coffee-script-brunch`.
 Hmm...that's exactly the same command from our previous step.
 Whatever.
-Let's create the `app/drink.coffee` file with some content:
+Let's create the `drink.coffee` file with some content:

 ```
 $ echo "console.log 'This is madness.
 Madness?
 This is Coffee!'" > app/drink.coffee